jakobwamani/django_arduino/READ.md

 + To develop the bit game system
 + To test and validate the bit game system to establish whether it addresses the general objective.

+### Chapter three

+### Requirements specification

+Specific requirements are split into two that is user and system requirements.

++ **User Requirements**
+The Bit Game System will be accessible to the bit game users.

++ **System Requirements**
+These are requirements for the system to be able to perform its functionality efficiently and effectively.

+#### Functional requirements
++ Time the game station has been active on a specific day
++ Detect presence of a client on a particular console
++ Store presence data on a particular console
++ Display presence data on a particular console

+#### Non-Functional requirements
++ The bit game system should be upload its data 5 times a day.

 ## Setup Django
 https://django.readthedocs.io/en/stable/